 The concession rights also includes identifiable intangible asset of SGC Havalimani Isletmeleri Ticaret ve Turizm A.S.
-(SGC) (formerly known as LGM) long-term service contract with ISG to operate the food and beverage operations, CIP lounges and the hotel.
+(SGC) long-term service contract with ISG to operate the food and beverage operations, CIP lounges and the hotel.
 The contract expired at the end of 2019 and MAHB intends to extend this contract until the end of the operation period in 2030, which was further extended for an additional 2.5 years ending 2032.